 First, we discuss computation of the RKS distance, as initially defined in \eqref{eq:test-stat}.
 This a difficult optimization problem because of the nonconvexity of the criterion and the unit $\ell_2$ norm constraint on $w$.
-Though we will not be able to circumvent the challenge posed by nonconvexity entirely, we can ameliorate it by moving to the overparametrized formulation in \eqref{eq:Tdk-by-N-neurons}: this now casts the same computation as an optimization over the $N$-neuron neural network $f$ in \eqref{eq:f-param}, subject to a constraint on \smash{$\sum_{j=1}^N \, |a_j| \|w_j\|_2^k$} (sometimes called the ``path norm'' of $f$).
+Though we will not be able to circumvent the challenge posed by nonconvexity entirely, we can ameliorate it by moving to the overparametrized formulation in \eqref{eq:Tdk-by-N-neurons}: this now casts the same computation as an optimization over the $N$-neuron neural network $f$ in \eqref{eq:f-param}, subject to a constraint on \smash{$\sum_{j=1}^N \, |a_j| \|w_j\|_2^k$} (which is sometimes called the ``path norm'' of $f$).
 We call this problem ``overparametrized'' since any individual pair $(w_j, b_j)$ would be sufficient to obtain the global optimum in \eqref{eq:test-stat}, and yet we allow the optimization to search over $N$ such pairs $(w_j, b_j)$, $j = 1,\ldots,N$.
-In keeping with the neural network literature, we find that such overparametrization makes optimization easier (more stable with respect to the initialization and choice of learning rate), discussed in more detail in Appendix \ref{supp:sensitivity-N}.
+Perhaps unsurprisingly, we find that overparametrization (larger $N$) generally makes optimization easier---more stable with respect to the initialization and choice of learning rate, discussed in more detail in Appendix \ref{supp:sensitivity-N}.

 Problem \eqref{eq:Tdk-by-N-neurons} is still more difficult than we would like it to be, i.e., not within scope for typical first-order optimization techniques, due to the path norm constraint \smash{$\sum_{j=1}^N \, |a_j| \|w_j\|_2^k \leq 1$}.
-Fortunately, it is easy to see that any bound here suffices to compute the RKS distance: we can instead use \smash{$\sum_{j=1}^N \, |a_j| \|w_j\|_2^k \leq C$}, for any $C>0$, rescale the criterion $\empP(f) - \empQ(f)$ by $1/C$, and then the value of the criterion at its optimum (the MMD value) is unchanged.
+Fortunately, it is easy to see that any bound here suffices to compute the RKS distance: we can instead use \smash{$\sum_{j=1}^N \, |a_j| \|w_j\|_2^k \leq C$}, for any $C>0$, rescale the criterion $\empP(f) - \empQ(f)$ by $1/C$, and then the value of the criterion at its optimum (the IPM value) is unchanged.
 This motivates us to instead solve a Lagrangian version of \eqref{eq:Tdk-by-N-neurons}: